 The Web address of this series is http://sfhelp.org/cx/options.htm

-This YouTube clip previews some of the key ideas you'll find in this series of articles:
+This brief YouTube video previews some of the key ideas you'll find in this series of articles.
+The video mentions eight lessons in this Web site: I've reduced that to seven.

 Do you ever feel unsure of how to respond effectively with "difficult" people or social situations?
 This article illustrates response options for many common relationship problems.
 A problem occurs when adults or kids can't fill their current primary needs well enough because of some trait or behavior of another person.